Members Info

 Team Manager

-The go to for all things team
+The go to for all things team, game day jobs and players!

 Team Manager is an integral coordination role for each team.

-They ensure the team has Game Day information including game time and location details sent via the Team App.
 Let your team manager know if you aren't able to play in a game day match as soon as possible so they can ensure we have enough players.
 If we don't have the right amount of players, we may need to forfeit the game and receive large penalties in doing so.

 Team Managers also ensure: